Big Bad Wolf: The Wolf's Revenge

 The Big Bad Wolf: The Wolf's Revenge is an inverted roller coaster at Busch Gardens Williamsburg in Williamsburg, Virginia.
-The coaster opened on May 23, 2025 and is the spiritual successor to the original Big Bad Wolf.
-It was designed by Swiss firm Bolliger and Mabillard and is the second model of its kind in the United States, with the first being Phoenix Rising at Busch Gardens Tampa.
-The coaster is 2,583 feet long (787 meters) and features two chain lift hills, with a maximum height of 67 feet (20 meters) and a maximum speed of 40 miles per hour (64 kilometers per hour).
-It was built on the site of Drachen Fire, which closed in 1998 and had been shut for many years.
+The coaster, which opened on May 23, 2025, is the spiritual successor to the original Big Bad Wolf roller coaster.
+Designed by Swiss firm Bolliger and Mabillard, it is the second model of its kind in the United States after Phoenix Rising at Busch Gardens Tampa.
+The coaster is 2583 ft long and features two chain lift hills.
+The ride reaches a maximum height of 67 ft and a maximum speed of 40 mph.
+It was built on the site of Drachen Fire, which closed in 1998.

+Ride experience

+When leaving the station, the train makes a 180 degree right turn before reaching the chain lift hill.
+After reaching the top, the train dives down towards the right-hand side.
+The train dashes horizontally before traversing through town buildings inside a German village.
+Once past the village, the train arrives at the second lift hill.
+After descending again and narrowly avoiding a wolf trap, the train turns around near an Oktoberfest celebration plaza featuring with tables and beer mugs.
+The ride concludes with a turn to the right, leading to the brakes adjacent to the station.